Everipedia Price Hits $0.0045 (IQ)

 - 2G Carbon Coin (2GCC) traded down 0.4% against the dollar and now trades at $0.0480 or 0.00000183 BTC.

-Everipedia’s launch date was December 19th, 2020.
+Everipedia’s genesis date was December 19th, 2020.
 Everipedia’s total supply is 18,912,501,356 tokens and its circulating supply is 13,098,383,539 tokens.
+Everipedia’s official Twitter account is @iqwiki and its Facebook page is accessible here.
+The official website for Everipedia is iq.wiki.
 The Reddit community for Everipedia is https://reddit.com/r/everipedia and the currency’s Github account can be viewed here.
-The official website for Everipedia is iq.wiki.
-Everipedia’s official Twitter account is @iqwiki and its Facebook page is accessible here.

 Buying and Selling Everipedia

-It is usually not currently possible to purchase alternative cryptocurrencies such as Everipedia directly using U.S. dollars.
-Investors seeking to trade Everipedia should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Everipedia using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Everipedia directly using US dollars.
+Investors seeking to trade Everipedia should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Everipedia using one of the aforementioned exchanges.

 Receive News & Updates for Everipedia Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Everipedia and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.